yonkahlon/Zenject/README.md

 Other benefits include:

 * Testability - Writing automated unit tests or user-driven tests becomes very easy, because it is just a matter of writing a different 'composition root' which wires up the dependencies in a different way.
 Want to only test one subsystem?
 Simply create a new composition root.
 Zenject also has some support for avoiding code duplication in the composition root itself (using Installers - described below).
-In cases where you can't easily separate out a specific sub-system to test, you can also creates 'mocks' for the sub-systems that you don't care about. (more detail <a href="#auto-mocking-using-moq">below</a>)
 * Refactorability - When code is loosely coupled, as is the case when using DI properly, the entire code base is much more resilient to changes.
 You can completely change parts of the code base without having those changes wreak havoc on other parts.
 * Encourages modular code - When using a DI framework you will naturally follow better design practices, because it forces you to think about the interfaces between classes.

+Also see <a href="#isthisoverkill">here</a> for more justification for using a DI framework.

 ## <a id="overview-of-the-zenject-api"></a>Overview Of The Zenject API

 What follows is a general overview of how DI patterns are applied using Zenject.
-For further documentation I highly recommend the sample project itself (a kind of asteroids clone, which you can find by opening "Zenject/OptionalExtras/SampleGame/Asteroids.unity").
-I would recommend using that for reference after reading over these concepts.
+For further documentation I highly recommend the sample projects (which you can find by opening "Zenject/OptionalExtras/SampleGame1" or "Zenject/OptionalExtras/SampleGame2").
+I would recommend reading those to understand how this gets applied in practice.

 You may also find the <a href="#cheatsheet">cheatsheet</a> at the bottom of this page helpful in understanding some typical usage scenarios.